raspberrypilearning/webcam-timelapse-setup/README.md

 # m h  dom mon dow   command
 ```

-The layout for a cron entry is made up of six components: minute, hour, day of month, month of year, day of week and the command to be executed.
+The layout for a cron entry is made up of six components: minute, hour, day of month, month of year, day of week, and the command to be executed.
 See the diagram below:

 ```
 # * * * * *  command to execute